Chapter 4 Unbroken Stare

-Not because she had done anything wrong.
+She had done nothing wrong.

 "I've been telling her the same thing, Luna Lorraine," she said lightly.

-Like the mother I never had.
+Like the mother Irene never had.

 Her eyes warmed.